GavinNL/vkw/README.md

 ```

-### Using the Qt Wiget
+### Using the Qt Widget

-Using the Qt Wiget is a little more involved.
+Using the Qt Widget is a little more involved.
 You will need Qt 5.15

 ```c++